Picking an MQL model for your HubSpot instance

 Within HubSpot, it's possible to implement any of these models.
-That may not help choose a model – and the truth is that you may want to experiment with a few.
+That may not help you choose a model – and the truth is that you may want to experiment with a few.
 My recommendation is to build a “shadow program” using temporary or burner properties.
 Run what you think would work behind the scenes in a way that won't impact existing processes.

-Use those results and findings to inform stakeholders, and determine which process makes the most sense for your business.
+Use those results and findings to inform stakeholders and determine which process makes the most sense for your business.

 How to Build Google Analytics 4 Dashboards in Klips